aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 Note that some of them are repeated.
-This is not a problem but, since we have taken care of writing a single rule for each target/prerequisite pair and the order of the rules is irrelevant in this case, you can `sort` and `uniq` them.
+This is not a problem but, since we have taken care of writing a single rule for each target/prerequisite pair and the order of the rules is irrelevant in this case, you can as easily `sort` and `uniq` them to get a tidier list.

 Example package: [example-08.tar.xz](/assets/devnotes/02_fortran_makefiles/example-08.tar.xz).

 ## A Makefile for all occasions

-The combination of Makefile and dependency generation script is general but has the following limitations:
+Our combination of Makefile and automatic dependency generation script is quite general but has the following limitations:

 - No continuations are allowed in `USE`, `MODULE`, `SUBMODULE`, and `INCLUDE` lines, except when the continuation occurs after the part